brockmuellers/brockmuellers.github.io/index.md

 <header><h1 class="page-heading">Hi!
 I'm Sara Brockmueller.</h1></header>

 I'm a software engineer based in San Francisco.
-I have 6+ years of experience in backend development, focused on building cloud-based platforms/frameworks and scaling systems.
+I have 7 years of experience in backend development, focused on building cloud-based platforms/frameworks and scaling systems.
-I'm passionate about climate change and sustainability, as well as music, plants, hiking, and trying new things.
+I'm passionate about climate change and sustainability, as well as music, plants, hiking, and learning new skills

 ---

-## A few quick links:

-Professional stuff:
+## Quick links

 * [About me]({% link about.md %})